Visels/Amazon-Clone-ReactJs/readme.txt

-This is an amazon clone using React, redux, express and firebase back end with intergrated payment.
+This is an amazon clone using React, redux, express and firebase back end with intergrated